SoftwareEngenius/softwareengenius.github.io/index.md

  ![](https://i.imgur.com/hoGCU5U.png)

 ## What is SoftwareEngenius?
-SoftwareEngenius is a technology focused YouTube channel with the mission of delivering informative content to the world.
+SoftwareEngenius is a <a href="https://www.youtube.com/user/ComputerBunnyMath123/" target="_blank">technology focused YouTube channel</a> with the mission of delivering informative content to the world.
+With topics ranging from Linux process signaling to computational geometry algorithms, you are sure to find something that keeps you learning.
+Reaching over 1.5 million total views across 200 tutorials, SoftwareEngenius has remained committed to delivering content for over 5 years.

 Core pillars include: algorithms, distributed systems and programming languages.

 ## What is 5 Minute Tutorials?
 5 Minute Tutorials is a recent effort to provide regular content to subscribers.

 There are two tracks: algorithms and software engineering.
 The goals of the series is:
 - Introduce areas of the respective field that are not widely known or understood
 - Provide suitable background to have basic familiarity with the topic
-- Spark interest in new areas and share an appreciation of mathematics, computer science and software engineering :)
+- Spark interest in new areas and share an appreciation of mathematics and software engineering :)

-## Playlist Links
+#### Playlist Links
 - [Algorithm Series](https://www.youtube.com/watch?v=WAzGvZbaAOw&list=PLIRuSslToIDgg3otNlmIFhrNFJ5G4Zkbr)
 - [Software Engineering Series](https://www.youtube.com/watch?v=ahYgoV8MDtg&list=PLIRuSslToIDgX7leusWZqzAIQAfvDG1mJ)

-## Video Links
+#### Video Links
 | Algorithms                                                          | Software Engineering                                                |
 |:--------------------------------------------------------------------|:--------------------------------------------------------------------|
 | [Fast Exponentiation](https://www.youtube.com/watch?v=WAzGvZbaAOw)  | [Localhost vs 0.0.0.0](https://www.youtube.com/watch?v=ahYgoV8MDtg) |